How To Create A Puppy Schdule

 CRATE TRAINING

-Crate training can be a life – and sanity – saver when you have a young puppy in the house.
+Crate training can be a life β and sanity β saver when you have a young puppy in the house.
 Although your puppy may protest initially, there are ways to make him happy and comfortable in a crate.
 As part of your feeding routine, you can feed him in his crate.
 Ensure that there is a comfortable bed or blanket in the crate and, in addition to feeding him there, shut him in with a toy stuffed with goodies.
 Dogs actually feel safe in their crates and come to consider them as their dens.
 Introducing them to the crate with thought and planning will make them happily accept being crated.

-Begin crate training as soon as you bring your puppy home – it will give him safe haven and offer you a secure place to put him if you have to leave him unattended in the house.
+Begin crate training as soon as you bring your puppy home β it will give him safe haven and offer you a secure place to put him if you have to leave him unattended in the house.
 It will also assist with potty training, as most dogs are very clean animals and will avoid soiling any place that they are confined to.

 POTTY TRAINING